sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 Most of the marshaling performance gain comes from compiling descriptors up-front.
 Standard `protojson` spends its cycles querying Go’s reflection and descriptor trees on the fly, creating a continuous stream of allocations.
 Compiling those layout mappings once at startup (**Runtime Table Mode**) allows the serialization process to bypass runtime lookup loops entirely, converting the fields to JSON via sequential offset math.

 The Generated Plugin Mode takes this layout compile strategy to its logical conclusion.
 By emitting type-specific serialization code during `protoc` generation, it bypasses the runtime offsets table entirely.
-This removes enough lookup and assertion overhead that the final serialization cost is bounded almost entirely by raw JSON formatting and field access.
+This removes enough lookup and assertion overhead that JSON formatting and field access become much more prominent in the remaining cost.

-On a broader scale, these optimization strategies prove that we can achieve JSON serialization speeds that easily surpass standard library JSON (`encoding/json` and the upcoming v2 experiment) while remaining highly competitive with standard binary Protobuf (`proto.Marshal`).
+On a broader scale, these benchmarks show that schema-guided ProtoJSON can achieve JSON serialization speeds that easily surpass standard library JSON (`encoding/json` and the experimental v2 implementation) while remaining highly competitive with standard binary Protobuf (`proto.Marshal`).
 For context on other descriptor-driven options, `hyperpb` shows slower marshaling times here because its architecture is heavily optimized around unmarshaling and zero-copy offset decoding rather than fast serialization.
-I may have updates on this in a subsequent article. 👀

 ---